-3. Authority and Scope of Internal Audit
+2. Authority and Scope of Corporate Assurance

-- 3.1 The requirement for an internal audit function is detailed within the Accounts and Audit Regulations 2015 which state that a relevant body must "undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes taking into account public sector internal auditing standards and guidance [PSIAS]". - 3.2 In accordance with the PSIAS, the scope of Internal Audit allows that in fulfilment of audit responsibilities there will be unrestricted coverage of all the organisation's activities and unrestricted access to all functions, records, data, personnel, premises and assets of the organisation and its partner organisations, as deemed necessary in the course of audit work and as set out in relevant partnership agreements and contracts.
-Internal Audit has therefore the authority to obtain such information and explanations as it considers necessary to fulfil its responsibilities. - 3.3 All records, documentation and information accessed in the course of undertaking internal audit activities are to be used solely for the conduct of these activities.
-The Head of Internal Audit (HoIA) and staff are responsible and accountable for maintaining the confidentiality of the information they receive during the course of their work. - 3.4 The scope of internal auditing encompasses, but is not limited to, the examination and evaluation of the adequacy and effectiveness of the governance, risk management, and internal control processes in an organisation as well as the quality of performance management arrangements in carrying out assigned responsibilities to achieve the objectives of the organisation.
+- 2.1 The requirement for a corporate assurance (internal audit) function is detailed within the Accounts and Audit Regulations 2015 which state that a relevant body must "undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes". - 2.2 In accordance with the GIAS, the scope of Corporate Assurance (Internal Audit) allows that in fulfilment of assurance responsibilities there will be unrestricted coverage of all the organisation's activities and unrestricted access to all functions, records, data, personnel, premises and assets of the organisation and its partner organisations, as deemed necessary in the course of assurance work and as set out in relevant partnership agreements and contracts.
+Corporate Assurance has therefore the authority to obtain such information and explanations as it considers necessary to fulfil its responsibilities. - 2.3 All records, documentation and information accessed in the course of undertaking corporate assurance activities are to be used solely for the conduct of these activities.
+The Head of Corporate Assurance (Head of Internal Audit) and staff are responsible and accountable for maintaining the confidentiality of the information they receive during the course of their work. - 2.4 The scope of corporate assurance activities encompasses, but is not limited to, the examination and evaluation of the adequacy and effectiveness of the governance, risk management, and internal control processes in an organisation as well as the quality of performance management arrangements in carrying out assigned responsibilities to achieve the objectives of the organisation.

-4. Purpose of Internal Audit
+3. Purpose of Corporate Assurance (Internal Audit)

-- 4.1 Each client organisation is responsible for establishing and maintaining appropriate risk / concern management processes, control systems, accounting records and governance arrangements.
-Internal Audit plays a vital part in advising whether effective and efficient arrangements exist.
-The annual HoIA opinion, which informs the annual governance statement, both emphasises and reflects upon the importance of this aspect of Internal Audit work.
-The response to Internal Audit activity should lead to the strengthening of the control environment and therefore contribute to the achievement of the corporate objectives, improvement and support innovation and change. - 4.2 This is achieved through internal audit providing a combination of assurance and consulting/advisory activities.
+- 3.1 Each client organisation is responsible for establishing and maintaining appropriate risk / concern management processes, control systems, accounting records and governance arrangements.
+Corporate Assurance plays a vital part in advising whether effective and efficient arrangements exist.
+The annual HoCA opinion, which informs the annual governance statement, both emphasises and reflects upon the importance of this aspect of Corporate Assurance work.
+The response to Corporate Assurance activity should lead to the strengthening of the control environment and therefore contribute to the achievement of the corporate objectives, improvement and support innovation and change. - 3.2 This is achieved through corporate assurance providing a combination of assurance and consulting/advisory activities.
 Assurance work involves assessing how well the systems and processes are designed (adequacy) and how well they are working (application).
 Consulting and advisory activities are available and complimentary to assist management make improvements to systems and processes where necessary.

-5. Definitions
+4. Definitions

-5.1 As the Internal Audit function serves a number of different organisations and for the purpose of this Charter the following definitions apply:
+4.1 As the Corporate Assurance function serves a number of different organisations and for the purpose of this Charter the following definitions apply:

-The Board - generally the governance group charged with seeking independent assurance on the adequacy of the control, risk management and governance framework, and the main oversight body for the delivery of the internal audit function.
+The Board - generally the governance group charged with seeking independent assurance on the adequacy of the control, risk management and governance framework, and the main oversight body for the delivery of the corporate assurance (internal audit) function.
 Such Boards are usually the group performing the role of an audit committee.